mshafat/noteshub/Journals/20240702 How Allah Almighty helped us close last financial year with ease.md

 I left home early at 10:30am but I have found that our home electricy went and there is -500 due in meter.
 And I couldn't recharge it using my bkash as I do it usually.
 I had no time to solve this issue so I left home without solving it.
 But it was a headache which stressed me for next 2 hours.

 I went to office with a break in Tejgaon.
 I was in Tejgaon jama'at on 29th June 10:30am to 4:30pm to audit their last 3 months (April to June) collection and collect the cheque.
-I had a plan to purchase a light blue
+I had a plan to purchase a light blue color A4 papers that day but I couldn't as I had to come to Bakshibazar with a cash amounting roughly 22k in pocket.
+I couldn't follow the plan as I was tensed carrying the money and actually forget to purchase the A4 paper before taking off to Metro Rail.

+So I complete the plan this day.
+It was 11:30am when I reach office with the A4 papers.
+Then I started to look at the bank SMS.
+I started slow and by 3pm I completed 80% of the receipts of SMS in Bank but there are a few sms that we received around 5pm.
+At around 3pm, I stop for a while and started issuing receipts for bKash deposits.
+At this time bKash account went full so there were no scope for taking remittance in the account.
+I completed bKash flawlessly for that reason.

+After bKash has been settled I put my full attention toward clearing the remaining deposits in Bank.
+By 7:30pm only 3-4 SMS remained to be taken care of.
+But there was a twist.
+Finance sb allowed to send chanda in his bKash account from onward.
+So it was a sudden pain.
+I got a bit nervous how would I manage it.
+But Allah helped.
+Actually I was not in a position to think for a moment and plan as my hand was running without any rest.
+But with some minimal effort I could manage to prepare an Excel to keep the information of forthcoming remittance in Finance Sb's bKash account.
+I also assigned Babul bhai to keep the Excel.
+I have to say, by the grace of Allah, he managed it well and with strong hand.